Mordical62645/iot_stuffs/README.md

 # IoT Stuffs

-A collection of learning resources and example projects for the ESP32 microcontroller, using MicroPython.
+A collection of learning resources and example projects for IoT (Internet of Things) development.
+While this repository currently focuses on the ESP32 microcontroller using MicroPython, it may expand to include other platforms in the future.

 ## Structure

 ```
 esp32/
-  docs/         # Step-by-step learning modules and notes
+  docs/         # Step-by-step learning modules and notes for ESP32
   projects/     # Example ESP32 projects in MicroPython
 ```